justin-yung/portfolio/README.md

 ### Styling

-The project uses Tailwind CSS for styling.
-The main theme colors can be adjusted in `tailwind.config.js`.
+The project uses custom CSS for styling.
+The main theme colors can be adjusted in `src/App.css`.

 ### Email Integration